The Great Entertainer

-The original Spanish Mission/ Art Deco home comprising three bedrooms, lounge, kitchen, living, laundry, bathroom and WC was purchased by the family 8 years ago.
-As the three children grew up, the need to extend the living space in the home became increasingly clear.
+This original Spanish Mission Art Deco home served the homeowners well when the family was young but as the three children grew up, the need to extend the living space in the home became increasingly clear.

 The ground floor extension at the rear of the home accommodates the combined kitchen, dining and living areas to great effect.
 The open plan affords natural floor to ceiling sunlight running the length of the room.
-The timber floorboards add a warm glow to the extended space.
+While the timber floorboards add a warm glow to the extended space.

-An idea that stemmed from a magazine photograph, the splendid window seat in the kitchen overlooking the backyard and pool catches the afternoon sun.
+An idea that stemmed from a magazine photograph led to the splendid window seat in the kitchen that overlooks the backyard and pool, and catches the afternoon sun.
 The window seat provides a relaxing haven for a quiet drink at the end of a busy day, and a place for the children to drop in and talk about their day, whilst the evening meal is being prepared.

 “We really enjoy summer entertaining.
 The new outside entertaining area really feels a part of the house”.

 The arches on the Loggia Colonnade and the Spanish style balconies on the bedrooms upstairs have preserved the main theme of the original home in the final design.
 Why HIlle’s Home Extensions?
 Simon says that he had personal commendations from previous HHE clients and felt “Their standard of service was very well regarded in the local area.”